yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-admin/manage-access.md

 ## Delete a user

-Only an Admin user can delete users.
 You cannot delete your own account.

 To delete a user, click **Delete** next to the username in the list, then click **Confirm**.

 ## Change a user's role

-Only an Admin user can change the role of other users.
 You cannot change your own role.

 To change a user's role, in the **User Role** column, select a role for the user.